LudwigPotter/PS5-25.08-12.40.00-KASLR-bypass-ROP/README.md

-# Kernel Privilege Escalation via Savegame Deserialization (Synthetic Sample)
+# Kernel Privilege Escalation via Savegame Deserialization (PlayStation) ewxploit

 ## Summary

-A logic flaw in the savegame deserialization pipeline of the **GameOS 9.9.x** firmware allows a low-privileged network client to trigger a kernel heap corruption in the save management service.
+A logic flaw in the savegame deserialization pipeline of the **PS5 25.08 12.40.00** firmware allows a low-privileged network client to trigger a kernel heap corruption in the save management service.
 Under specific heap layouts, this leads to a controlled function pointer overwrite and potential kernel ROP.

 > **Note:** This document is a synthetic sample for detection/testing, not a real exploit.